Fandom: In books

 Fangirl is a novel written by Rainbow Rowell about a college student who is a fan of a book series called Simon Snow, which is written by a fictional author named Gemma T. Leslie.
-On October 6, 2015 Rainbow Rowell published a follow-up novel to Fangirl.
-Carry On is stand-alone novel set in the fictional world that Cath, the main character of Fangirl writes fanfiction in.
+On October 6, 2015, Rowell published a follow-up novel to Fangirl.
+Carry On is a stand-alone novel set in the fictional world that Cath, the main character of Fangirl writes fan fiction in.

 Relationship with the media industry

 The film and television entertainment industry refers to the totality of fans devoted to a particular area of interest, organized or not, as the "fanbase".

-Media fans, have, on occasion, organized on behalf of canceled television series, with notable success in cases such as Star Trek in 1968, Cagney & Lacey in 1983, Xena: Warrior Princess, in 1995, Roswell in 2000 and 2001 (was canceled with finality at the end of the 2002 season), Farscape in 2002, Firefly in 2002, and Jericho in 2007.
+Media fans, have, on occasion, organized on behalf of canceled television series, with notable success in cases such as Star Trek in 1968, Cagney & Lacey in 1983, Xena: Warrior Princess in 1995, Roswell in 2000 and 2001 (was canceled with finality at the end of the 2002 season), Farscape in 2002, Firefly in 2002, and Jericho in 2007.
 (In the case of Firefly the result was the movie Serenity, not another season.)
 It was likewise the fans who facilitated the push to create a Veronica Mars film through a Kickstarter campaign.
 Fans of the show Chuck launched a campaign to save the show from being canceled using a Twitter hashtag and buying products from sponsors of the show.
 Fans of Arrested Development fought for the character Steve Holt to be included in the fourth season.
 The Save Steve Holt! campaign included a Twitter and Facebook account, a hashtag, and a website.

+In the music industry, fandoms have played vital roles in shaping the music of their favorite artists.
+In 2023, Lana Del Rey was featured in Taylor Swift's song "Snow on the Beach", a track off of her popular album Midnights.
+Both Swifties, Taylor Swift's loyal fan base, and Del Rey fans were disappointed with the feature, as they felt her contribution was not long enough or sufficiently prominent in the mix.
+In response, Swift released an updated version of the track titled "Snow on the Beach (Feat.
+More Lana Del Rey)", where she sings the entire second verse.

 Such outcries, even when unsuccessful, suggest a growing self-awareness on the part of entertainment consumers, who appear increasingly likely to attempt to assert their power as a bloc.
 Fan activism in support of the 2007 Writers Guild of America strike through Fans4Writers appears to be an extension of this trend.